 Even so, these are a great addition to harder genres.
 If you place these pedals before distortion pedals on the signal chain, the overdrive will actually increase the gain of your distortion pedal.
 It’s a great way to increase sustain and volume for those big solos and lead riffs.

-Another thing is some artists use overdrive pedals as a volume boosts for these devices can also increase the tube amp’s gain, and it does so whilst retaining the amp’s original tone.
+Another thing is some artists use the best overdrive pedals as a volume boosts for these devices can also increase the tube amp’s gain, and it does so whilst retaining the amp’s original tone.

 However, how they react to solid-state amps depends on the amp itself: some solid-state amps will actually give you a softer sound when you turn on the overdrive, while others will deliver the volume boosts.